dschust-r/CNG_LiP_MS/README.md

  # Aims

- The aims of the experiment were to identify conformational changes on the bovine rod cyclic nucleotide-gated channel (CNG) upon addition of calmodulin.
+ The aims of the experiment were to identify conformational changes on the bovine rod cyclic nucleotide-gated channel (CNG) upon addition of calmodulin directly in the native lipid environment.

  # Experiment